KiarieLinus/CountriesApp/README.md

 ## Design & Features

-The app has two screens namely the SearchCountryScreen which is the first screen that offers a list of grouped countries, clicking on a country item navigates to the  CountryDetailsScreen that shows details concerning selected country
+The app has two screens namely the SearchCountryScreen which is the first screen that offers a list of grouped countries, clicking on a country item navigates to the  CountryDetailsScreen that shows details concerning selected country.
+The translations of the country names can be accessed by clicking the "world" button and choosing a language from the bottom sheet.

 The design is from [Design](https://www.figma.com/file/v9AXj4VZNnx26fTthrPbhX/Explore)